 The most common side effect associated with taking saffron is nausea.
 Some people experience headaches after eating foods containing saffron.
-If you’re pregnant, nursing, under 18 years old, or take medications, talk to your doctor before using saffron products.
+If you’re pregnant, nursing, under 18 years old, or taking medications, talk to your doctor before using saffron products.

 How long does it last?

 Most saffron supplements will stay potent for several months if taken properly.
 But some manufacturers recommend refrigeration because they want to ensure freshness.
 Store them away from sunlight and heat sources since these factors degrade the potency of herbal remedies.

 You’ll probably see saffron sold online and in health stores.
 Look for brands that use high-quality extracts instead of synthetic chemicals.
 Also, look for organic varieties when possible.
 Organic produce tends to taste more natural than conventionally grown crops.